impress-org/give-sofort/README.md

-# give-sofort
+# GGive Sofort - Sofort.
+Payment Solution
-Extends the Give WP plugin with the payment gateway Sofort. from Klarna
+Extends the Give WP plugin with the payment gateway Sofortueberweisung from Sofort.com